 In Chapter 3, we introduced the basic cryptoalgebra, along with the data, text, name, skey, and akey sorts, and the pubk, privk, invk, enc, and cat function symbols.
-In addition to these, the basic cryptoalgebra contains the sort mesg, the ltk and hash function symbols, and string constants.
+In addition to these, the basic cryptoalgebra contains the sorts tag and mesg, and the ltk and hash function symbols, and string constants.